You can learn more about Navigate at www.navig8.ca

 With a growing number of career opportunities available to students it is important to provide them with the information they need to help them make career choices.
 For this we believe in the E’s – explore, experience and engage.

 The ABC Project is an experiential learning event for junior and senior high school students designed to investigate science, technology and careers in Alberta’s Boreal Region.
 During the program students will discover a myriad of career options & paths, learn about post-secondary requirements, have day-in-life experiences, meet leaders in the field and assess future employment possibilities.

 On the program, your team will take part in a variety of engaging interactive activities and discussions that tell the stories of professionals working in natural resource and environment fields.

 To see what ABC is all about check out these photos from ABC 2016.

-Teams are welcome to apply with as a class or a small group of students and 2-4 teachers from the school.
+Teams are welcome to apply as a small group of students (up to 10) and 2-4 teachers from the school.

 Why Should You Attend?